sing-group/seda/seda-docs/source/operations.rst

 - *Isoform selection criteria*: the configuration of the criteria to select which isoform should go to the output file.

 	- *Reference size*: the isoform with the length closest to this reference size will be selected.
 In case of having two isoforms that are at the same distance, the *tie break mode* option allows specifying which one should be selected.
-	- *Tie break mode*: *shortest* means that the sequence with less units (i.e. nucleotides or amino acids) will be selected as isoform and *longest* means that the sequence with more units will be selected as isoform.
+	- *Tie break mode*: *shortest* means that the sequence with fewer units (i.e. nucleotides or amino acids) will be selected as isoform and *longest* means that the sequence with more units will be selected as isoform.

 - *Header matcher configuration*: this option allows to specify whether sequences must be grouped before the identification of the isoforms.
 Leave it empty if isoforms must be removed at a file level.
 In contrast, if you want to make groups of sequences before the identification of the isoforms, here it is possible to configure how sequence headers must be matched in order to group sequences.
 Check the manual for examples.